The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Introduction

-The 2-D sets from which gain and phase concepts are extracted are of interest in their own right.
-Although nice algebraic properties such as submulitplicativity are generally not preserved on these sets, they often lead to less conservative conditions for bi-component loops than those based solely on gains or phases.
-In particular, the SRG---a concept introduced in the optimization community \cite{hannahScaledRelativeGraph2016,ryuScaledRelativeGraphs2022} and later brought into control theory by \cite{chaffeyGraphicalNonlinearSystem2023,patesScaledRelativeGraph2021}---has attracted considerable attention.
-It has since inspired a line of follow-up works, including the extension in \cite{eijndenPhaseScaledGraphs2025} to incorporate the missing phase lead/lag information into SRG, and the customization for linear systems in \cite{baron-pradaStabilityResultsMIMO2025}, which uses the less conservative frequencywise SRGs of transfer matrices rather than considering the SRG of linear systems as operators on signal spaces.
+The 2-D sets from which gain and phase information are extracted are of interest in their own right.
+Although submultiplicativity-type properties are generally invalid, they often lead to less conservative conditions for bi-component loops than those based solely on gains or phases.
+In particular, the SRG, a concept introduced in the optimization community \cite{hannahScaledRelativeGraph2016,ryuScaledRelativeGraphs2022} and later brought into control theory by \cite{chaffeyGraphicalNonlinearSystem2023,patesScaledRelativeGraph2021}, has attracted considerable attention.
+It has since inspired a line of follow-up works, including the extension in \cite{eijndenPhaseScaledGraphs2025} to incorporate missing phase lead/lag information into SRG, and the customization for linear systems in \cite{chenGraphicalDominanceAnalysis2025, baron-pradaStabilityResultsMIMO2025}, which uses the less restrictive frequencywise SRGs of transfer matrices rather than considering the SRG of linear systems as operators on signal spaces.